"Under color of law" refers to the following federal statute:

 *It should be noted that the dash video was very important in establishing the facts on behalf of Deputy Timothy Scott.

 Shepard v.
-Budnick, 07-11307 (11 Cir.
-2008)(.pdf)-We reaffirm that the warrantless arrest of a person in his home, with neither consent nor exigent circumstances, violates the Fourth Amendment.
+Davis, 07-11307 (11 Cir.
+2008)-We reaffirm that the warrantless arrest of a person in his home, with neither consent nor exigent circumstances, violates the Fourth Amendment.
 We repeat what we held in Edmondson, that is, a person does not consent to a warrantless arrest in his home merely by opening the door in response to the demands of law enforcement officers.
 Construing the facts, as we must, in the light most favorable to Shepard, Officer Budnick violated Shepard’s Fourth Amendment rights by entering his home without a warrant, pushing Shepard six feet further into his living room, and arresting him on his couch without a warrant.
 A reasonable officer would have had fair and clear notice that such actions were objectively unreasonable on August 5, 2002.
-For these reasons, we conclude that the district court erred in granting Officer Budnick’s motion to dismiss based on qualified immunity from Shepard’s § 1983 suit.
+For these reasons, we conclude that the district court erred in granting Officer Budnick’s motion to dismiss based on qualified immunity from Shepard’s § 1983 suite.